apollographql/router/apollo-spaceport/README.md

 # Apollo Telemetry
-Relay statistics from router to apollo studio ingress.
+Transfer statistics from router to apollo ingress.

 ## Authentication